slvg01/6a_immoeliza_data/README.md

 ```
 Follow the on-screen prompts to:

 Select the amount of pages you want to Scrape.
-Per page 40 potential homes are scraped.
+For each page all properties are scraped.
+Note that new real estate projects will be skipped because they contain separate links to available properties.
+These separate links are included in the scraped data.

 ## Output
 | Variable name            | Content                                                               | Type    |